 Let us draw a clear distinction between importing goods and services from these countries and the economic fallout of doing so, and embracing people from all ethnic origins and backgrounds here in the United States.
 While the former is a big problem and must be dealt with if we are to retain our stature as world superpower, the latter is a necessity if we are to remain a welcoming beacon of freedom for peoples of all ethnic origins and backgrounds.
 We need to, and must continue to remain the preferred destination of skilled immigrants from all over the world.
 Our nuclear program, as well as our space program was built almost entirely by immigrating scientists from Germany after World War II.
 Dr. Henry A. Kissinger who was sworn in on September 22, 1973, as the 56th Secretary of State, a position he held until January 20, 1977, was an immigrant and a Naturalized US Citizen.
 He also served as Assistant to the President for National Security Affairs from January 20, 1969, until November 3, 1975.
 Among the awards Dr. Kissinger has received have been the Nobel Peace Prize in 1973; the Presidential Medal of Freedom (the nation's highest civilian award) in 1977; and the Medal of Liberty (given one time to ten foreign-born American leaders) in 1986.
 Dr. Kissinger was born in Fuerth, Germany, came to the United States in 1938 and was naturalized a United States citizen in 1943.
 Dr. Gilbert Bilezikian who was the inspiration behind Pastor Bill Hybels’ founding of the Willow Creek Community Church, and it’s co-founder, was born in France and is an immigrant to the United States, and a Naturalized United States Citizen.
-Never sneer at what a determined legal immigrant can do to shape the country.
+Our country has been immensely Blessed by European, Israeli (Jewish) as well as Indian immigrants who have become naturalized Citizens who are innovators, physicians, scientists, entrepreneurs, nurses, engineers and CEOs of Fortune companies.
+Never sneer at what a determined legal immigrant can do to shape our country.
 Many have in the past and many will continue to do so in the future.

 Having said that, there is rampant abuse in the system.
 The H1-B visa program has been widely misused and abused by employers in order to displace and replace skilled American workers especially in the technology arena.
 The same goes with the L-1 visa program where companies bring in foreign workers on a temporary basis in order to fill “skills shortages.”
 There is no technology “skills shortage” here in the United States.
 Anyone attesting to that fact is lying -- indeed deceiving the general public.
 False testimony to this effect is well known and rampant in the tech industry.
 I know of several HR managers who will remain unnamed, who felt very badly about having to falsely testify to a labor shortage when there were clearly American candidates able and willing to take those same jobs for more money.
 Numerous Fortune companies have abused the system in order to lower the salaries of American technology workers and tilt the demand and supply curve in their favor.
 There is testimony after testimony in the United States Congress and Senate relating to American workers having to train their foreign counterparts before they are let go, because companies can hire foreigners for half or a fourth of what they would have to pay a similarly skilled and trained American worker.
 Case in point: On February 26, 2019, the Justice Department secured a settlement agreement with the Chartered Financial Analysts Institute (CFAI) for discriminating against U.S. workers in favor of H-1B visa workers.
 Under the settlement, CFAI will pay $321,000 in civil penalties, train employees on anti-discrimination provisions of the Immigration and Naturalization Act, and accept departmental monitoring and reporting requirements.
 CFAI, an international association of investment professionals headquartered in Charlottesville, Virginia, certifies financial analysts who pass an exam.
 A Justice Department investigation found that CFAI hired H-1B visa holders over U.S. workers when it selected exam graders.
 Commenting on the settlement, Assistant Attorney General Eric Dreiband said, “The Civil Rights Division works diligently to stop employers from unlawfully denying employment opportunities to qualified and available U.S. workers.
 We appreciate CFAI’s cooperation and look forward to working with the organization to ensure that it does not disqualify exam graders based on their citizenship status.”
 There is no shortage of American workers, but an abundance of greed in Corporate America which has led to a reluctance to pay fair wages to American workers.
 The organization which highlights this problem and has the best statistics to back up this claim is NumbersUSA (https://www.numbersusa.com/) Nothing has caused more damage to the Information Technology industry in the United States than the H1-B visa program.
 The lowering of IT wages has resulted in a disincentive for American students to enter the field of Computer Science and Technology.
 Those in the field for a long time (many years) have seen their wages slashed in half or more due to the flooding of the job market by cheap H1-B labor.
 The H1-B and the L-1 visa programs must be abolished.